top of page

 Freediving carries unique risks like hypoxia and barotrauma.
 Certified training prepares you to manage these risks safely.

-• Equalization techniques to safely descend underwater
+• Equalization techniques to safely descend underwater.

-• Breath-hold and recovery breathing practices
+• Breath-hold and recovery breathing practices.

-• Rescue protocols for self and buddy safety
+• Rescue protocols for self and buddy safety.

-A freediver in a wetsuit descends in free immersion in deep blue water, holding a training rope, conveying calm and focus - - Plunge Waterwear Dive suit Diveskin dive skin UPF 50+
+A freediver in a wetsuit descends in free immersion in deep blue water, holding a training rope, conveying calm and focus - Plunge Waterwear Dive suit Diveskin dive skin UPF 50+

 PADI Freediving Certification

-Overview
+Overview of PADI

 PADI (Professional Association of Diving Instructors) is one of the world’s largest and most recognized dive organizations.
 Their freediving courses emphasize structured learning and safety.